 3. Stack Windows Side by Side with Snap Assist

 If you want to use a couple of windows side by side, Windows 10 comes with native support for Multitasking.
-Using the Snap Assist feature, you can drag one window to complete left, unless you get see transparent dock-like thing where the windows can stick itself.
+Using the Snap Assist feature, you can drag one window to the complete left, unless you get to see a transparent dock-like thing where the windows can stick themselves.
 You can stack up to 4 windows side by side just like how it looks in the image below:

-This is very handy when you need to look at one window and note or analyze in second.
+This is very handy when you need to look at one window and note or analyze in a second.
 Windows 10 offers an inbuilt setting for multitasking which you can search in the Settings App, and it offers the following options:

 These settings are enabled by default, but if you want to change the behavior of Snap Assistant, you can change it here.
 Say, for example, I don’t like windows to resize when I am resizing one of the windows.

 You can snap up to 4 windows like this, and while they happen automatically, you can always resize them for the best fit.

 Many times, you have a second window that has a lot of data, and you need to scroll.
 Windows 10 lets you scroll such windows without actually switching to them by using Scroll Inactive Windows.